MarcusRei/Le-Restaurante/README.md

 ### About the project

-Goup assignment at Medieinstitutet to build a booking site for a fictive restaurant where guests can place bookings and an admin can update, delete and also add bookings and guests.
+Goup assignment at Medieinstitutet to build a booking site for a fictive restaurant where guests can place bookings and an admin can update, delete and also add bookings as well as handle guest information in the database.
 The project consists of both front end and backend.

 ### Built with